starfishmod/NLT-Helper/README.md

 Sets the serial port for sending strings to display.
 Hitting Tab after the port will give you a list of ports.

 #### clearclasses
 Clear all class data - do this at the beginning of the Race day.
+This no longer removes all the classes.

 #### addclass ```new_class_name```
 Adds a new Class.
 For example, we have two classes: "micro" and "mini".
 So this becomes: